At the Manila Night Party in Vienna*

 Spread the love

 IT WAS A BEAUTIFUL NIGHT, the night Filipinos and locals alike celebrated the 20th anniversary of the VIC** Club Filipino with a dinner-dance party.
-I could have danced all night were it not for the court cases I may be facing by Monday next week.
+I could have danced all night were it not for the court cases I may face by Monday.

 Physical injury!
 I stepped on so many feet while dancing.
 I remember someone reprimanding me, saying I was not alone on the dance floor.
 Give me a break!
 I wanted to say.
-That was the President dancing!
-Feel privileged that I stepped on your feet would have been my tart reply.
+That was your President dancing!
+I would feel privileged if I had stepped on your feet, which would have been my tart reply.
 Bitchy, I know, was my signature reputation while running the Club.
 Not this time, though.
 I decided to be charming to the complainant — took her hands and did the Swing to the tune of Bobby Gonzales’ Hahabul habol.
 Case closed!

-The lurking court case happened when I was doing the boogie– with my sparring partner at the dance school in Vienna.
+The lurking court case occurred when I was practicing the boogie with my sparring partner at the dance school in Vienna.
 Wow, you can dance, she said.
 She meant I could, as opposed to the time we signed up to learn how to tango and all that jazz.
-Since day one at the dancing school, I had been a disaster while she would have new dancing shoes every time.
+Since day one at the dancing school, I had been a disaster, while she would have new dancing shoes every time.
 I felt so proud of myself.
 My best ego trip ever — footwork, I mean — until someone cried “Aray!”

-Till I could dance no more; I grabbed my jacket and was on my way out when I saw her coming my way, telling me she was getting a lift from someone because it was late she just missed all the possible public rides she could get going home.
+Until I could dance no more, I grabbed my jacket.
+I was on my way out when I saw her coming my way, telling me she was getting a lift from someone because it was late; she had just missed all the possible public rides she could have taken to get home.
 You may get a ride with this person, she told me.

-Suddenly I was out on the street dancing to the tram station.
+Suddenly, I was out on the street dancing to the tram station.
 I was pissed off a little, perhaps, but never mind.
-I was to give a speech at the party because that was what past presidents do.
+I was to give a speech at the party because that was what past presidents did.
 I abhor prepared speeches; they tend to run long.
-I was ready for something spontaneous, witty (even rock the boat, why not?).
+I was ready for something spontaneous, witty (and even a little rock the boat, why not?).
 I waited for my cue and waited forever for my three minutes of fame that never came.
-And no one said sorry that it was just a joke, that the other past president consumed my time slot plugging a book he wrote, reciting some of his favorite lines.
+And no one apologized for it being just a joke, that the other past President had consumed my time slot by plugging a book he wrote and reciting some of his favorite lines.

-The Guest of honor came quite very late.
+The Guest of honor came quite late–a former Philippine ambassador to Austria.
 No one seemed to mind, though.
 Please do not wonder why!
-The time came for the Guest of Honor came to be introduced.
-Oh, jeezes!
+The time came for the Guest of Honor to be introduced.
+Oh, jeez!
 When will we ever learn?
-Do intros have to be that sugar-coated that guest-speaker and audience alike suffer from instant diabetes?
+Do intros have to be that sugar-coated that the guest-speaker and audience alike suffer from instant diabetes?
 You don’t want to sound like an A-licker, so avoid the overkill.
 Make the praises short.
 Thank goodness, the Guest of Honor spared us the hohums by delivering a short one.
 Unrehearsed and yet beautiful.
 Direct to the point, clear, concise, and most of all, coming from the heart!

 *Posted on FB, September 23, 2017.